Kray-G/kinx/doc/QuickReference.md

 | Array     | `isArray`, `isObject`       |         [1,a,["aaa"]]         | Array of any data.                                                       |
 | Object    | `isObject`                  |        { a: 1, b: x }         | Key-value data structure like JSON.                                      |
 | Function  | `isFunction`                | function(){},<br/>&() => expr | Function object like function, lambda, or native function.               |

+You will also see that `isDefined` returns true when the values is not null.

 Note that the Array is a part of Object.
 One Object can have both array data and key-value structure.